jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.02.17.md

   - Revised and tested the HouseholdSim package
   - Revised and tested the VisionEvalSyntheticFirms package
     - Needed to split VisionEvalSyntheticFirms into a base and future year module
+  - Can now reference multiple datastores in the model setup
   - Still a little work to do on the VE package before updating GitHub

 ## Work plan and early ideas for visualizer and GUI